Wine Courses FAQ

 What if I cannot make it to the exam?

-For the WSET courses, each student is registered for the exam 3+ weeks prior to the course start date and exams will be ordered.
+For the WSET courses, each student is registered for the exam 14+ days prior to the course end date and exams will be ordered.
 If you are unable to sit the exam on the final day of class, please notify our admin team via email prior to this time and we will provide you with an alternative exam date.
 Please note that an administration fee will apply because each WSET exam is name, date, and location specific, so a new exam must be ordered.

 Format of Examinations